 Drs.
 Clyde Jones and J. Knox Jones, Jr., with colleagues, used their expertise and the collections of the NSRL and other natural history museums to develop several geographic representations for mammals in the southern and central United States that are considered classics on the topics of mammalian distribution and natural history.
+These include:

-- Jones, J. Knox, Jr. 1983.
+Jones, J. K., Jr., D. M. Armstrong, R. S. Hoffmann, and C. Jones.
+1983.
 Mammals of the northern Great Plains.
 University of Nebraska Press, Lincoln.
+379 pp.

-380 pp. - Jones, J. K., Jr., D. M. Armstrong, and J. R. Choate.
+Jones, J. K., Jr., D. M. Armstrong, and J. R. Choate.
 1985.
 Guide to mammals of the Plains States.
 University of Nebraska Press, Lincoln.
 371 pp.

-- Jones, J. Knox, Jr., and E. C. Birney.
+- Jones, J. K., Jr., and E. C. Birney.
 1988.
 Handbook of mammals of the north-central states.
 University of Minnesota Press, Minneapolis.
 346 pp. - Choate, J. R., J. K. Jones, Jr., and C. Jones.
 1994.
 Handbook of mammals of the south-central states.
 Louisiana State University Press, Baton Rouge.
-336 pp.
+304 pp.

-The papers of Dr. Hugh Genoways, the first Curator of Mammalogy at the Museum, on the bat fauna of the Lesser Antilles and other islands of the Caribbean region are regarded as the seminal works on Chiroptera in the Caribbean.
+The papers of Dr. Hugh Genoways, the first Curator of Mammalogy at the Museum, on the bat fauna of the Lesser Antilles and other islands of the Caribbean region are regarded as the seminal works on Chiroptera in the Caribbean (Fig. 33).
 At least 17 papers by Genoways and colleagues on bats of the region have been published in the Occasional Papers and Special Publications series, along with additional articles published in other outlets.
 A selection of the NSRL publications include:

 - Baker, R. J., H. H. Genoways, and J. C. Patton.
 1978.
 Bats of Guadeloupe.
-Occasional Papers, Museum of Texas Tech University 50:1-16. - Carter, C. H. H. H. Genoways, R. S. Loregnard, and R. J. Baker.
+Occasional Papers, Museum of Texas Tech University 50:1-16. - Carter, C. H., H. H. Genoways, R. S. Loregnard, and R. J. Baker.
 1981.
 Observations on bats from Trinidad, with a checklist of species occurring on that island.
 Occasional Papers, Museum of Texas Tech University 72:1-27.

+Figure 33.
 A selection of publications by Dr. Hugh H. Genoways and colleagues regarding the bats of the Caribbean region.